New Monthly Immigration Report

 The Office of Homeland Security Statistics is now publishing a monthly Immigration Enforcement and Legal Processes report.
 The report includes data on encounters, CBP One appointments, administrative arrests, book-out outcomes, book-ins, detention, removals, returns, repatriations, credible fear, and parole processes.
 Find the new data tables here.

-Since the passage of the Homeland Security Act of 2002, DHS, through the Office of Immigration Statistics (OIS) has:
+Since the passage of the Homeland Security Act of 2002, the Department of Homeland Security (DHS), through the Office of Immigration Statistics, has:

 - Collected and disseminated data and information useful in evaluating the social, economic, environmental, and demographic impact of immigration laws; and